blisszach/InstitutionalCompetency/README.md

 # InstitutionalCompetency

-Competency_of_Institutions.pdf is an explanation of the model
+InstitutionalCompetence.pdf is an explanation of the model

 getVoteData.py is a python script that downloads House & Senate roll-call vote results from CSPAN